 I don't like recommending chains, but some are just too fun to miss.
 Wagamama, a pan-Asian noodle slurp-a-thon, is everywhere now.
 Across Britain, an Italian chain, Ask, nabs the grandest old dining hall in town and fills it with happy eaters enjoying pasta and pizzas at good prices.
 And how does Starbucks get the best real estate in each city?
 Maybe it's because I'm from Seattle, but if I'm in need of a fix, I can use my intuition to find a local outlet.

-In each town there seems to be a hot Italian place where, as soon as you step in, you know it’s going to be a fun evening (like Martini in Bath, or Il Positano in Edinburgh).
-There’s something about a gang of energetic Italian waiters and cooks that makes you just want to drink red wine and slurp spaghetti...especially in Britain.
+In each town there seems to be a hot Italian place where, as soon as you step in, you know it's going to be a fun evening (like Martini in Bath).
+There's something about a gang of energetic Italian waiters and cooks that makes you just want to drink red wine and tuck into spaghetti...especially in Britain.